resoai/TileBoard/TILE_EXAMPLES.md

    //classes: ['-compact'], // enable this if you want a little square tile (1x1)
    type: TYPES.WEATHER,
    id: 'group.weather',
-   state: '&sensor.dark_sky_summary.state', // label with weather summary (e.g. Sunny)
+   state: '&weather.openweathermap.state', // label with weather summary (e.g. Sunny)
    // Resolved value must either match one of the supported icons or be mapped
    // to one using the 'icons' option.
 See the 'icons' option for more information.
-   icon: '&sensor.dark_sky_icon.state',
+   icon: '&weather.openweathermap.state',
    // Use this one if you have an URL of the image to show.
-   //iconImage: '&sensor.dark_sky_icon.state',
+   //iconImage: '&sensor.my_weather_icon.state',
    // A map from sensor's state (key) to icon name (value).
    // The value must match the format:
    //   [dark-][nt-]icon_name